sematext/docs/docs/experience/measurements.md

 This will record a measurement with name `custom-metric` and the duration will be equal to the time it took for `doSomePotentiallyLongWork()` function to return.

-This measurement will be reported back to Experience every time this code runs, where you will be able to see the average duration for all users, compute the user satisfaction score, filter the data and more.
+This measurement will be reported back to Experience every time this code runs, where you will be able to see the average duration for all users, compute the [user satisfaction](/experience/user-satisfaction) score, filter the data and more.

-### Setting The Time Threshold
+### Setting a Time Threshold

 You can set a time threshold for a measurement and Experience will compute the user satisfaction score that will be easier to interpret than looking at each measurement individually or the average duration times.